 The Neapolitan Subsoil

-The remoulded Pozzolanas are very well graded and not easily distinguished from the original intact pyroclastic deposits; they appear layered and sometimes interbedded with in situ Pozzolanas, or sometimes with marine sand deposits, such as encountered in the area of Municipio Station.
-After erosion and redeposition of the pyroclastic formations, a new explosive phase of the Phlegrean complex deposited the socalled Neapolitan Pyroclastic Pile, which consists of easily eroded alternating layers of pumices, ashes, pozzolana and lapilli and, where not eroded, has a thickness of about 15 m.
+The remolded Pozzolanas are very well graded and not easily distinguished from the original intact pyroclastic deposits; they appear layered and sometimes interbedded with in situ Pozzolanas, or sometimes with marine sand deposits, such as encountered in the area of Municipio Station.
+After erosion and redisposition of the pyroclastic formations, a new explosive phase of the Phlegrean complex deposited the so called Neapolitan Pyroclastic Pile, which consists of easily eroded alternating layers of pumices, ashes, pozzolana and lapilli, which where not eroded and has a thickness of about 15 m.
 The pyroclastic deposits are overlain by sands or silty sands of marine or fluvial-lacustrine origin.
 Most of the coastal areas of the city derive from relatively recent reclamations (1400 – 1800); this is reflected in the thickness of land-fill, which, in some areas, can reach more than 10 m.
 The water table is relatively close to ground surface.
-The

-pyroclastic deposits are very common in the area of Naples and have very well known physical and mechanical properties because of their granular nature, they were characterized mainly by in situ penetration tests, such as CPTs and SPTs.
+The pyroclastic deposits are very common in the area of Naples and have very well-known physical and mechanical properties because of their granular nature, they were characterized mainly by in situ penetration tests, such as CPTs and SPTs.
 In many ways, the most important aspect of the geotechnical investigation is the definition of the level of the roof of the Yellow Tuff formation.

 The Vertical Shaft

 During the works for the Metro Line 1, an advanced technology was implemented to build ten ventilation shafts.
 It is a mechanized method to dig and simultaneously case circular shafts, recently developed and called Vertical Shaft Sinking Machine (VSM).
 The method allows for the safe and controlled construction of shafts with diameters ranging between 4.5 and 9.0 m.